ifvictr/g6-plugin-lazyload-images/README.md

 })
 ```

-To start lazy loading images, you’ll need to slightly change the model of your nodes where you first add it to the graph:
+To start lazy loading images, you’ll need to make some slight modifications to the image node model when you add it to the graph:

 ```js
 // Before